What we know about the latest Ebola outbreak after WHO declares global health emergency

 What is being done to contain the epidemic?

-When asked if there were specific monitoring efforts at ports of entry into the United States for travelers from that region, Pillai said, “The US has appropriate measures for identifying individuals with any symptoms.”
+The agency announced a suite of measures to “protect the health and safety of the American public,” including enhancing screenings for those arriving from affected regions and placing restrictions on non-US passport holders if they have traveled to Uganda, the DRC or South Sudan in the past three weeks.

-Non governmental organizations like MSF are also preparing to launch large-scale responses as quickly as possible.
+Officials assessed the immediate risk to the US public as “low” but added that they would track the “evolving situation” in a statement Monday.

-Meanwhile, international coordination is being ramped up, aimed at preventing the epidemic’s spread, with WHO Director-General Tedros Adhanom Ghebreyesus praising the DRC and Uganda for their “frankness” in determining the risk posed to other nations.
+Meanwhile, international coordination is being ramped up, aimed at preventing the epidemic’s spread, with Ghebreyesus praising the DRC and Uganda for their “frankness” in determining the risk posed to other nations.

 The-CNN-Wire